 Paw Paws

 These small trees thrive in shady woodlands and are beloved in permaculture circles.
-As the days shorten toward the fall equinox, paw paws begin to drop their fruit — and that’s your sign to harvest.
+As the days shorten toward the fall equinox, paw paws begin to drop their fruit — and that’s our sign to harvest!

 Harvesting & Handling Paw Paws Safely

-Here’s why: While the fruit is decadent and deeply nourishing, the seeds are powerfully emetic — meaning they can cause serious vomiting if ingested.
-I’ve heard firsthand accounts of paw paws processed in food mills, where tiny fragments of seed made it into the pulp and caused dramatic digestive consequences.
+Here’s why: While the fruit is nourishing, the seeds are powerfully emetic — meaning they can cause serious vomiting if ingested.

 Straining paw paw pulp from the seeds using a spatula and a colander